 Q: Which is the perfect Bible translation?

 A: There isn’t one.
 Every translation has issues, and those issues grow worse over time.
-See Creating a Different God: How the Bible is Being Changed to Lead You Astray.
+See Bible Study Help: Which translation should you use?.

 Q: Would God ever go against His written Word?